 To be honest, ranch has never been my dressing of choice.
-Catalina (or French) was my absolute favorite growing up and to this day I still lean toward sweeter dressings.
-That said, I do love a savory dressing every once in a while and I know that pretty much everyone adores ranch so this little recipe had to happen.
+Catalina (or French) was my absolute favorite growing up, and to this day, I still lean toward sweeter dressings like honey mustard.
+That said, I do love a savory dressing every once in a while and I know that pretty much everyone adores ranch, so this little recipe had to happen.

 I have to admit that while doing recipe testing for this post I realized that I’m more of a ranch fan than I originally thought.
 Maybe my tastebuds have changed or maybe it’s because this homemade version tastes waaaay better than the store-bought ranch I remember from childhood.
 Either way, I’m not mad about it.